-The pencil in question is the “Bank of England” model made by E. Wolff & Sons (I know, I know, another Wolff article; trust me, there will be more!).
+The pencils in question are the “Bank of England” model made by E. Wolff & Sons (I know, I know, another Wolff article; trust me, there will be more!).

-When I finally got my hands on one, I knew it would be worth me digging out some background information.
-There really isn’t much written about these pencils online so I thought it would be good to have a reference point somewhere; who knows, maybe it’ll help someone else trying to find out about this hard to find model.
+There really isn’t much written about these pencils online so I thought it would be good to have a reference point somewhere; who knows, maybe it’ll help someone else trying to find out about this model.

 From what I can gather, Wolff made this pencil to be supplied as the exclusive pencil of the Bank of England and then subsequently chose to make them available to the general public for sale.
 The fact that they were supposedly the only pencil used by such a respected institution was all the advertising blurb required.